atlantidezign/copyman/docs/USAGE.md

 ---

+### Copying
+With the **Copy Selected Items** button, the files are copied from the Source to the Destinations.

+**Pay attention:** Copy process is **strict** on selection: only and exclusively the selected items will be copied.
+For example, if a folder is selected but only some of the files inside it are selected, only those will be copied.

+In **Options** panel you can choose between different **Copy modes**

+With **Preview** switch you can enable/disable *Preview Mode*: Copying is not performed, but the report is generated.

+---

 ### Filters
 To assist with **selection**, you can use the **Filters**.
 There are filters for file and folder **Name**, file and folder **Date** and file **Size**.